 The early-season palette at Capitol Reef leans toward purples, yellows, and whites — the cool-temperature bloomers that can handle nights still dipping below freezing.
 Here are some of the species you’re most likely to encounter this month:

-• Desert Phlox — Low, spreading mats of white-to-pale-pink blossoms found on rocky slopes and canyon rims.
+• Desert Phlox — Low, spreading mats of white-to-pale-pink blossoms on rocky slopes and canyon rims.
 One of March’s most reliable wildflowers — it blooms early and can survive light frosts.

 • Cliffrose — A native shrub that produces fragrant cream-colored blossoms in late March and early April.
 Beloved by pollinators and one of the signature plants of the Waterpocket Fold ecosystem.